neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 Neos.Fusion:CanRender
 ---------------------

-Check whether a fusion prototype can be rendered.
-For beeing renderable a prototype must exist and have an implementation class.
+Check whether a Fusion prototype can be rendered.
+For being renderable a prototype must exist and have an implementation class, or inherit from an existing renderable prototype.

 The implementation class can be defined indirectly via base prototypes.

 :type: (string) The prototype name that is checked